 The most common form of social engineering attack is phishing.

-Phishing is an attack where an attacker tries to trick a victim into giving sensitive information, like passwords or credit card numbers.
+Phishing is an attack in which an attacker tries to trick a victim into giving sensitive information, such as passwords or credit card numbers.

 The attacker will typically send an email that appears to be from a legitimate source, like a bank or online retailer.